Corporate Governance

 Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.

-As at FY2023 the Board comprised of two (2) Executive Directors and three (3) Independent Directors.
+As at FY2024 the Board comprised of two (2) Executive Directors and three (3) Independent Directors.

-A brief profi le of each Director is presented in the profi le of Board of Directors section of this Annual Report and their shareholdings in the Company and its subsidiaries as at 31 March 2023 are disclosed in the Directors’ Statement of the Audited Financial Statements for the FY2023.
+A brief profile of each Director is presented in the profile of Board of Directors section of this Annual Report and their shareholdings in the Company and its subsidiaries as at 31 March 2024 are disclosed in the Directors’ Statement of the Audited Financial Statements for the FY2024.

-As at the date of this Report, the Company has formalised and maintained a Board Diversity Policy that addresses diversity in terms of experience, skills, gender, age, tenure, and qualities, as well as any other relevant aspects of diversity.
-The Board Diversity Policy also sets out the approach which the Company takes towards diversity on its Board.
+The Company has in place a Board Diversity Policy (the “policy”) that addresses diversity in terms of experience, skills, gender, age, tenure, and qualities, as well as any other relevant aspects of diversity.
+The Policy also sets out the approach which the Company takes towards diversity on its Board.
 The Company believes in diversity and values the benefits diversity can bring to the Board in its deliberations and the Board’s effectiveness – in particular, it believes that a balance and mix of skills, experiences and individual attributes of Board members which shape the composition and promote the effectiveness of the Board as a whole and that of the Board committees, will support the Company’s achievement of strategic objectives and long-term sustainable development and success.

 In determining the independence of the Independent Directors, the Board takes into account the existence of relationships or circumstances, including those identified by the Code and the Listing Manual of the SGX-ST that are relevant in its determination as to whether a Director is independent.
 The NC has reviewed and confirmed the independence of the Independent Directors in accordance with the Code and the Listing Manual of the SGX-ST.

-The Board assesses the independence of each Director in accordance with the guidance provided in Code 2018 as well as Rule 210(5)(d) of the Listing Rules.
-An Independent Director is one who is independent in conduct, character and judgement and has no relationship with the Company, its related corporations, its substantial shareholders or its Officers that could interfere, or be reasonably perceived to interfere, with the exercise of his/her independent business judgement in the best interests of the Company.
+The Board assesses the independence of each Director in accordance with the guidance provided in Code as well as Rule 210(5)(d) of the Listing Rules.
+An Independent Director is one who is independent in conduct, character and judgement and has no relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement in the best interests of the Company.

 On an annual basis, each Independent Director is required to complete a “confirmation of Independence” form to confirm his independence.
 The said form was drawn up based on the definitions and guidelines set forth in the Code.
 The Directors are required to disclose to the Board any such relationship as and when it arises and the Board will state the reasons if it determines that a director is independent notwithstanding the existence of a relationship or circumstances which may appear relevant to the Board’s determination.